K-S-K/Pico-Timer-1/README.md

 ## Development Instructions

-The instructions on preparing the environment and building the project are written in the following two articles:
+The instructions on preparing the environment on MacOS and building the project are written in the following two articles:

 - [Development environment and prerequisites](Doc/Tag/Tag-00-Preparations.md);
 - [Creation of the initial project](Doc/Tag/Tag-01-Project-Tepmlate.md).